Mike Trout Is Better Than Ever, and No One Is Talking About It

 If the choice is between Trout tailing off and becoming the most tragic what-if in baseball history and him continuing to revel in frustratingly boring consistency, baseball fans should be willing to push through thickets of thorns and armies of creepy clowns to stand in front of door No. 2.

-Maybe it'll be hard to claim having enjoyed every minute of Trout's greatness.
+Maybe it'll be hard to claim having witnessed and enjoyed every minute of Trout's greatness.
 But having lived through it will be a cool enough claim in its own right.

 Data courtesy of Baseball-Reference.com, FanGraphs, Baseball Prospectus and Baseball Savant.